 b.
 Ask a colleague if there’s any hazard he should be aware of.

 c.
-Request a site induction as he’ll need some basic information to carry out his task safely.
+Request a site induction as he’ll need some basic information to carry out his work safely.

 d.
 Visit different parts of the site on his own to familiarize himself with the different areas.